 The dispute is a formal disagreement with L&I’s decision about vocational services.
 Information about how, when, and why to dispute can be found at Disputing a Vocational Decision.

-In theory, these two individuals will work together to develop a vocational rehabilitation plan designed to help the injured worker become “employable at gainful employment.”
+In theory, you two individuals will work together to develop a vocational rehabilitation plan designed to help the injured worker become “employable at gainful employment.”
 Under Washington Law, however, there are no guarantees of employment at the completion of the plan.
 Vocational counselors need not find an injured worker a job.
 They need only establish that the injured worker is employable.
 Call for legal advice immediately if you are not sure you are being treated fairly.

 There are very strict time lines that you must be aware of when entering into plan development.
 The vocational plan for an individual worker must be completed and submitted to the department within ninety (90) days of the day the worker commences vocational plan development.